November 15, 2008

 Expositions of his paintings

-Apart from music and theater, Chesné currently is rather active as a painter.
+Chesné is also rather active as a painter.
+In 2021 he decided to continue his life as a full time artist.
 His work is regularly exhibited in French galleries (See Wikiwand for an overview).

 Weblog

-From July 2010 on, Chesné authors a weblog It has the story of the construction of the garden grotto and information about expositions, new publications and developments in the field of french outsider art.
+From July 2010 Chesné authors a weblog It has the story of the construction of the garden grotto and information about expositions, new publications and developments in the field of French outsider art.
 Occasionally the blog has postcards from Chesné's collection.

 A new urban renewal plan (2015) doesn't threaten